martinbean/martinbean.dev/_posts/2014-06-25-software-engineering-is-an-artform.md

 ---
 layout: post
-meta_description: Software engineering is an art-form.
+excerpt: Software engineering is an art-form.
 title: Software engineering is an art-form
 ---
 <p class="lead">I’m a fan of analogies.